ernstnaezer/MassTransit-JS/demosetup.md

 * You need to have java installed on the machine (you can get it running with: sudo apt-get install default-jre-headless)
 * get a copy of the [ActiveMq](https://activemq.apache.org/) message broker.

 	*important:* ActiveMQ build 5.5 contains a very nasty bug where the stomp body received over a websocket connection is truncated!
-Make sure you get a fresh snapshot of their 5.6 tree.ac
+Make sure you get a fresh snapshot of their 5.6 tree.

-* untar the fresh download
+* untar the download
-* and edit *./conf/activemq.xml*
+* edit *./conf/activemq.xml*
 * find the *transportConnectors* section and make it look like this

  	<transportConnectors>